-A gracious, dignified, and disciplined man, Erving was an ideal ambassador for the game.
-He was the epitome of class, and no player was more respected.
+A gracious, dignified and disciplined man, Erving was an ideal ambassador for the game.
+He was the epitome of class, and no other player was more respected.

 “As a basketball player, Julius was the first to truly take the torch and become the spokesman for the NBA,” said friend and former coach Billy Cunningham.
 “He understood what his role was and how important it was for him to conduct himself as a representative of the league.
 Julius was the first player I ever remember who transcended sports and was known by one name — Doctor.”

 Erving began his professional career in the American Basketball Association with the Virginia Squires and the New York Nets.
 Widely regarded as the greatest player of his time, he is often considered to have been the main catalyst for the ABA-NBA merger in 1976.
 The 6-foot-7, 210-pound small forward also played for 11 years with the Philadelphia 76ers, leading them to the NBA crown in 1983.

 In his five ABA seasons, Erving won three scoring titles, three Most Valuable Player awards and two championships.
 During his 11-year NBA career, Erving was an All-Star each season, the MVP in 1981 and a five-time member of the All-NBA First Team.
 He scored 30,026 points in his combined ABA and NBA career; only Kareem Abdul-Jabbar, Wilt Chamberlain, Karl Malone, Michael Jordan, LeBron James, Kobe Bryant and Dirk Nowitzki have scored more points in the history of professional basketball.